Data Management Glossary

 Ultimately, a data management policy should guide your organization’s philosophy toward managing data as a valued enterprise asset.
 Watch the video: Intelligent Data Management: Policy-Based Automation

 It is important to develop enterprise-wide data management policies using a flexible governance framework that can adapt to unique business scenarios and requirements.
 Identify the right technologies following a proof of concept approach that supports specific risk management and compliance use cases.
 Tool proliferation is always a problem so look to consolidate and set standards that address end-to-end scenarios.
-Often data management policies must address data storage, data migration, data tiering, data replication, data archiving and data lifecycle management of unstructured block, file, and object data stores in addition to the semi-structured and structured data lakes, data warehouses and other so-called big-data repositories.
+Unstructured data management policies must address data storage, data migration, data tiering, data replication, data archiving and data lifecycle management of unstructured data (block, file, and object data stores) in addition to the semi-structured and structured data lakes, data warehouses and other so-called big-data repositories.

 What is a Data Management Policy?